AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/add-custom-page.md

 ---
-title: Add Custom Page
+title: Design a new page
-description: Learn how to add custom pages to your PDF using the integrated Adobe Express app
+description: Learn how to create new professional-looking page in your PDF using Adobe Express
 feature: Create PDF
 role: User
 level: Beginner